 - Cataract: Cataracts occur when your eye’s natural lens becomes clouded.
 This affects over half of all Americans over 65.
 At Mountain States Eye Center, we have performed thousands and thousands of cataract surgeries and would love the opportunity to help you see better.
 Cataract surgery involves breaking up and suctioning out the cloudy lens that’s impairing your vision and replacing it with a new, artificial lens.

 - LASIK: LASIK surgery is a common surgery for vision correction.
 It uses a femtosecond laser to cut a small flap in the cornea in order to access the tissue underneath.
 The tissue is reshaped with an excimer laser and the corneal flap is replaced.
 This is an extremely safe and common procedure to eliminate near-sightedness (myopia), far-sightedness (hyperopia), or astigmatism.
 Photorefractive keratectomy (PRK) is similar to LASIK, but instead of a flap being created, the front surface cells of the eye are gently brushed off and the tissue is reshaped with the same excimer laser used in LASIK.

 - Corneal Transplant: When a patient’s cornea becomes cloudy or misshapen, we recommend a corneal transplant.
 A traditional transplant includes replacing the whole damaged cornea with a healthy one from a human donor.
 For certain conditions, like Fuchs corneal dystrophy or pseudophakic bullous keratopathy (swelling after cataract surgery), we can do a partial thickness transplant and just replace the back layer.
-This partial thickness transplant (DMEK) is state of the art, and something Dr. DeMill has extensive training and experience with.
+This partial thickness transplant (DMEK) is state of the art.

 Contact Mountain States Eye Center Now